BlackGlory/extra-promise/README.md

 Perform tasks in parallel.

 The value range of `concurrency` is [1, Infinity].
-Invalid values will throw `InvalidArugmentError`.
+Invalid values will throw `Error`.

 #### series